WWL (AM)

-WWL (870 kHz) is an AM radio station in New Orleans, Louisiana, owned by Audacy, Inc. WWL and 105.3 WWL-FM simulcast a news/talk radio format with sports talk at night.
+WWL (870 kHz) is an commercial AM radio station in New Orleans, Louisiana, owned by Audacy, Inc. WWL and 105.3 WWL-FM simulcast a news/talk radio format with sports talk at night.
 The station's studios are in the 400 Poydras Tower in the New Orleans Central Business District.
 On January 7, 2024, Audacy filed a chapter 11 plan for bankruptcy with almost $2 billion of debt.

 WWL is a clear-channel, Class A station.
 Its transmitter power output is 50,000 watts, the maximum for commercial AM stations in the U.S. It uses a directional antenna with a two-tower array.
 The transmitter is in the Jean Lafitte National Historical Park in Estelle, Louisiana.
 The daytime signal provides at least secondary coverage to large parts of the Gulf Coast, with city-grade coverage reaching as far east as Pensacola, Florida, and as far west as Lafayette, Louisiana.
 At night it can be heard across much of the central and southern United States.

 WWL is the Louisiana Primary Entry Point for the Emergency Alert System (EAS).
 With sister station 101.9 WLMG, it is responsible for activation of the Southeast Louisiana EAS plan.

 Programming

 News and talk

 The weekday schedule features news and talk programming mornings and early afternoons, shifting to sports talk and live play-by-play after 4 pm.
 All weekday programming from 5 am to 8 pm is hosted by local WWL personalities and reporters.
-The only nationally syndicated programs are Infinity Sports Network shows at 8 pm, family finances expert Dave Ramsey at 1 am and This Morning, America's First News with Gordon Deal, at 4 am.
+The only nationally syndicated programs are Westwood One Sports shows at 8 pm, family finances expert Dave Ramsey at 1 am and This Morning, America's First News with Gordon Deal, at 4 am.

 Weekend programming includes shows on money, law, gardening, home improvement and the outdoors before sports takes over the schedule.
 WWL is a long-time affiliate of the CBS Radio Network.
 Most hours on weekdays begin with local newscasts branded as WWL First News, while CBS News begins most hours nights and weekends.